hannahchun/hannahchun.github.io/post.md

 - Have enough time to think and plan for the coming day
 4. Increase Productivity With Prime Time
 - Do most important tasks during prime time!
 - Prime Time
-  - Internal
-      + the time when your body is the most   alert and most productive
+    - the time when your body is the most   alert and most productive
-  - External
-      + the time when your clients and   customers most available

 ---
 > Your time is limited, so don't waste it   living someone else's life.
 Don't be trapped by dogma – which is living with the results of other people's thinking. -Steve Jobs